 Whatever your travel style, Hyatt has you covered.
-If you’re into luxury, you can try one of their amazing Park Hyatt properties.
-They also have great higher-end hotels that include Grand Hyatt properties.
+If you’re into luxury, you can try one of the amazing Park Hyatt properties or one of the great higher-end brands like Grand Hyatt.

-For those who like the feel of a boutique hotel, Hyatt’s Andaz properties and The Unbound Collection will be ideal for you.
+For those who like the feel of a boutique hotel, Hyatt’s Andaz properties and The Unbound Collection by Hyatt will be ideal for you.

-The number of Hyatt points required for an award stay is determined by the category of the specific hotel property.
-There are standard rates for booking both rooms and suites.
+The number of World of Hyatt points required for an award stay is determined by the category of the specific hotel property.
+There are standard rates for booking rooms.
 You can also book club rooms at Grand Hyatt and Hyatt Regency properties, which allow access to their club lounges.

-Now that you have a bit of an understanding of the best ways to earn Hyatt points and how to use them, let’s dive into some amazing redemption opportunities.
+Now that you have a bit of an understanding of the best ways to earn World of Hyatt points and how to use them, let’s dive into some amazing redemption opportunities.

-Though Park Hyatt is a luxury brand, you can stay at the Park Hyatt Chennai for only 5,000 Hyatt points per night.
-Don’t let this Category 1 property fool you — it has a reputation for great service and ranks highly on Trip Advisor.
+Though Park Hyatt is a luxury brand, you can stay at the Park Hyatt Chennai for only 5,000 World of Hyatt points per night.
+Don’t let this Category 1 property fool you — it has a reputation for great service and ranks highly on Tripadvisor.

-One of the best hotels in Nepal, the Hyatt Regency Kathmandu is another great Category 1 property.
-You can even book a club room for only 7,000 Hyatt points per night, which will give you club lounge access and free continental breakfast.
+One of the best hotels in Nepal, the Hyatt Regency Kathmandu is another great Category 1 property, with rooms starting at 5,000 points.
+You can even book a club room for only 7,000 points per night, which will give you club lounge access and free continental breakfast.

-If you’re traveling through Manila, check out the Hyatt City of Dreams Manila.
-This property has a great club lounge, a couple pools, plenty of shopping, and even a casino.
-It’s also close to the airport if you have an early flight the following day.
+If you’re traveling through Manila, the Hyatt Regency Manila, City of Dreams is a Category 2 property that has a great club lounge, a couple of pools, plenty of shopping, and even a casino.
+It’s also close to Ninoy Aquino International Airport (MNL) if you have an early flight the following day.

-Another low-category luxury property is the Category 3 Park Hyatt Mendoza, which costs 12,000 Hyatt points per night.
+Another low-category luxury property is the Category 3 Park Hyatt Mendoza, which starts at 12,000 World of Hyatt points per night.
 Located in the Mendoza wine region, this is a great place to stay if you are a budding wine connoisseur.

-Located in the heart of the city, the Hyatt Regency Casablanca is a great use of 12,000 Hyatt points per night.
+Located in the heart of the city, the Category 3 Hyatt Regency Casablanca is a great use of 12,000 World of Hyatt points per night.
 From here you can easily access one of the oldest open-air markets in the city or head to the sea.